threeal/pipx-install-action/README.md

 ## Example Usages

-Here is a basic example of how to use the Pipx Install Action to install [Ruff](https://docs.astral.sh/ruff/) in a GitHub Actions workflow:
+This example demonstrates how to use the Pipx Install Action to install [Ruff](https://pypi.org/project/ruff/) in a GitHub Actions workflow:

 ```yaml
 name: Python CI